19bufordcarl/CarlRPG/Myth & Shadow/Social Systems/Followers.md

 # Followers
 Followers follow the PC into great danger, even the [Shadowcurse](../Hazards/Shadowcurse.md), for promise of lavish loot.
 ## Level Requirement
 A PC can start attracting followers once they reach 7th [Level](../Player%20Characters/Derived%20Statistics/Level.md), having become renown for their great deeds.
-A Follower's level cannot exceed the PCs.
+A Follower's [Level](../Player%20Characters/Derived%20Statistics/Level.md) cannot exceed the PCs.
 ## Max Number
-A PC can have a number of Followers equal to their [Level](../Player%20Characters/Derived%20Statistics/Level.md) plus their [Charisma](../Player%20Characters/Chosen%20Statistics/Charisma.md).
+A PC can have a number of Followers equal to [Half](../Foreword/Rule%20for%20rules.md#Halving) their [Level](../Player%20Characters/Derived%20Statistics/Level.md) plus [Half](../Foreword/Rule%20for%20rules.md#Halving) their [Charisma](../Player%20Characters/Chosen%20Statistics/Charisma.md).
 ## Finding Followers
 Generally, you can only find Followers who start out as level 0 mercenaries (see [NPC Hirelings](NPC%20Hirelings.md)).
 Upon hiring them, they become level 1 Followers, and operate effectively as another PC.
 ### Cost